Restaurant Reviews

 The next main was their Picanha Don, which comes with the same picanha steak, caramelised onions, pickled purple cabbage, golden-brown fried garlic bits, an onsen egg, and a bed of beautiful blue rice.

-Those feeling spendy can also try out some additional toppings such as Hokkaido scallops and French foie gras that will set you back a hefty $11 apiece.
-These torched babies might not be 100% essential, but will surely elevate your experience when paired with the mains.
+Those feeling spendy can also try out some additional toppings such as Hokkaido scallops and French foie gras that will set you back a hefty $12++ apiece.
+These torched babies might not be 100% essential, but they will surely elevate your experience when paired with the mains.

 One thing that sets Picanhas’ apart from other steak places would be their range of alcohol-free mocktails at $12++ each.
 These drinks are thirst-quenching and unique to the restaurant, as they are specially crafted by their in-house bartender.

-We tried Rose, which sported a pink tuile and a delicate bubble which disappeared in a blink of an eye.
+We tried Rose, which sported a pink tuile and a delicate bubble that disappeared in the blink of an eye.
 It is slightly milky yet floral, a drink my colleague coined as a “zhnged-up bandung”.
-For something more full-bodied, try the Kyoho Sangria that is made with halal wine.
+For something more full-bodied, try the Kyoho Sangria, made with halal wine.
 The fruity and slightly tart drink makes for a good end to a heavy meal at Picanhas’.

 Ambience at Picanhas’